Fadhel Abdelkefi: Early life

 His father, Ahmed Abdelkefi founded the first leasing company based in Tunisia in 1984.
 Fadhel was born in 1970.
-He graduated from the Pantheon-Sorbonne University with a degree in Economics.
+He graduated from the Pantheon-Sorbonne University with a degree in economics.

 Career

 Abdelkefi joined his father's company, Tunisie Valeurs, in 1994.
 By 2005, he was its CEO.
 By 2013, he was also the head of Integra Partners.
 He was also the non-executive chairman of the Bourse des valeurs mobilières de Tunis (BVMT).

 Abdelkefi was appointed as the Tunisian Investment Minister in November 2016.
 During his tenure, he encouraged private investment in Tunisia.
 On May 1, 2017, he succeeded Lamia Zribi as the acting Finance Minister.
 On 18 August 2017, he resigns acting Finance Minister.

+Abdelkefi resigned from the presidency of Afek Tounes on 19 October 2023.